JasonCanCode/CRUDE-Futures/README.md

 * `makeRequestForObjectsArray<T: JSONConvertable>` instead of `requestObjectsArray<T: JSONConvertable>`

 While the request is running, you can use `pauseRequest()` to take a break.
 Then either `resumeRequest()` later or give up on it and `cancelRequest()`.

+_NOTE: Unlike the convenience requests made through the static function and protocols, a `CRUDERequest` object IS mutated when executing a request.
+A reference to its Alamofire request is updated to allow manipulation of the request later on._

 ## Author